infamous66/northwind-etl-demo/README.md

 ### 2. Handling `ReportsTo` column in `Employees` table:
 - **Issue**: The `ReportsTo` column in Chinook's `Employee` table references other employees, so the corresponding IDs needed to be updated in the Northwind `Employees` table.
 - **Solution**: Two temporary columns were added to the `Employees` table in Northwind to store the Chinook IDs.
 After inserting the data, an update query was used to map the `ReportsTo` values by joining the temporary columns with the new Northwind employee IDs.

+### 3. Configurable Batching for OrderDetails Migration:
+- **Issue**: The original implementation used hardcoded batch sizes (800 records per batch, 3 batches) which may not be optimal for all scenarios.
+- **Solution**: Added command line parameters `--batch-size` and `--num-batches` to make the batching logic configurable.
+This allows users to optimize performance based on their specific data size and system resources.

 ### 3. Transforming Customer Data:
 - **Issue**: Chinook separates first and last names, while Northwind uses a single `ContactName` field.